jacobdeichert/mask/README.md

 At some point in my searching, I came across [maid][maid] which is where most of the inspiration for `mask` comes from.
 I thought it was brilliant that markdown could be used as a command definition format while still being so readable.

 So why did I choose to rebuild the wheel instead of using `maid`?
 For one, I preferred installing a single binary, like `just` is, rather than installing an npm package with hundreds of deps.
 I also had a few ideas on how I could improve upon `maid` which is why `mask` supports multiple levels of nested subcommands as well as optional flags and positional args.
-And finally...
+Also...
 I just really wanted to build another thing with Rust :)

 I also need to mention [clap][clap] and [pulldown-cmark][cmark] which are really the core parts of `mask` that made it so easy to create.